About Our School

 Jen Brotherton, Principal

-Located on a peninsula eight miles north of Olympia, Boston
+Located on a peninsula eight miles north of Olympia,

-student population from a rural community bordered by the waters of Puget Sound and Henderson Inlet.
+Boston Harbor Elementary School draws its student population from a rural community bordered by the waters of Puget Sound and Henderson Inlet.

 The first school building in the Boston Harbor area, originally a summer destination for local residents and vacationers, was built in 1938 as a Work Progress Administration Project during the presidency of Franklin Delano Roosevelt.
 The current school facility, constructed in 1991, houses students in kindergarten through fifth grade.